openHPI/video-player/docs/extending.md

 ```

 ### Dependency Injection
-For interaction of multiple components services are used.
+For the interaction between multiple components we use services.
 The video player uses an IoC kernel for dependency injection of services.
 You can retrieve the instance of a specific service, i.e. the `StateManager`, by defining a private property the following way:
 ```js
 static get properties() {